Vancouver Aquarium: Ocean Wise Seafood

-The Ocean Wise Seafood program is aimed at promoting sustainable seafood in restaurants, markets and other food service facilities.
+Established in 2005, the Ocean Wise Seafood program is aimed at promoting sustainable seafood in restaurants, markets and other food service facilities.
 Its main thrust is to avoid species whose fishing typically causes large bycatches, species from areas where the habitat will degrade if overfished, and species which themselves are overfished.
 Ocean Wise works directly with food service companies to select sustainable seafood and actively promote them to the general public.
 The options are highlighted on participating restaurant menus and display cases with the Ocean Wise symbol, to help consumers make environmentally friendly seafood choices.
 Today, well over 300 restaurants and food stores in Canada are participants in the Ocean Wise sustainable seafood program.

 Great Canadian Shoreline Cleanup

 The Great Canadian Shoreline Cleanup is a program that was initiated by the Vancouver Aquarium by a small group of staff members and volunteers in 1994.
 These employees had heard about the International Coastal Cleanup and decided to participate in it by picking up garbage at a local beach and submitting the information.
-The Ocean Conservancy's International Coastal Cleanup is an annual international initiative aimed to engage people to remove trash and debris from the world's beaches and waterways, identify the sources of debris, and change the behaviors that cause marine debris in the first place.
+The Ocean Conservancy's International Coastal Cleanup is an annual international initiative aimed to engage people to remove trash and debris from the world's beaches and waterways, identify the sources of debris, and change the behaviours that cause marine debris in the first place.

 Volunteers and sponsors collect and catalogue debris which is then collected for analysis on sources of garbage that enter the ocean.
 For example, in 2007, 1,240 beach sites with a collective length of 1,772 km were cleaned by 52,263 volunteers bringing in almost 87.5 metric tons of garbage.